Data Exports: Account Opening

 application_created_atTimestamp: date and time when the application started.2024-03-07 18:08:32.765

 account_created_atTimestamp: date and time when the account was created.
-[DEPRECATED - use account_booked_to_core_at]2024-03-07 18:08:32.765
+Deprecated — use account_booked_to_core_at instead.2024-03-07 18:08:32.765

-application_updated_atTimestamp: date and time when we last updated this record.2024-03-07 18:08:32.765
+application_updated_atTimestamp: date and time when this record was last updated.2024-03-07 18:08:32.765

-received_AANBoolean: TRUE if the applicant received an Adverse Action Notice, FALSE if nottrue ; false
+received_AANBoolean: true if the applicant received an Adverse Action Notice, false if not.true ; false

-aan_created_atTimestamp: date and time when the Adverse Action Notice was sent2024-03-07 18:08:32.765
+aan_created_atTimestamp: date and time when the Adverse Action Notice was sent.2024-03-07 18:08:32.765

-funding_started_atTimestamp: date and time when the user chose a funding method (NULL if they didn't)2024-03-07 18:08:32.765
+funding_started_atTimestamp: date and time when the user chose a funding method (null if they didn't).2024-03-07 18:08:32.765

-funding_authorized_atTimestamp: date and time when the user had its funding authorized (NULL if they didn't)2024-03-07 18:08:32.765
+funding_authorized_atTimestamp: date and time when the user's funding was authorized (null if it wasn't).2024-03-07 18:08:32.765

-fraud_check_approved_atTimestamp: date and time when the user was approved by our integrated fraud check flow (NULL if they didn't)2024-03-07 18:08:32.765
+fraud_check_approved_atTimestamp: date and time when the user was approved by the integrated fraud check flow (null if not applicable).2024-03-07 18:08:32.765

-account_booked_to_core_atTimestamp: date and time when the user's account was booked to core (NULL if they didn't)2024-03-07 18:08:32.765
+account_booked_to_core_atTimestamp: date and time when the user's account was booked to core (null if not applicable).2024-03-07 18:08:32.765

-user_idString: a uuid that represents an unique applicant.0030dbe4-ead5-4543-afa1-61d24688b4ef
+user_idString: a UUID that represents a unique applicant.0030dbe4-ead5-4543-afa1-61d24688b4ef

-accepted_tcpa_atTimestamp: date and time when the accepted TCPA (NULL if they didn't)2024-03-07 18:08:32.765
+accepted_tcpa_atTimestamp: date and time when TCPA was accepted (null if it wasn't).2024-03-07 18:08:32.765

-account_idString: a uuid that represents an unique account.0030dbe4-ead5-4543-afa1-61d24688b4ef
+account_idString: a UUID that represents a unique account.0030dbe4-ead5-4543-afa1-61d24688b4ef

 citizenshipString: applicant's citizenship.US/American

-handoff_typeString: property that determines how the handoff for in-branch applications happened.
-May have two values: DIGITAL or NON_DIGITAL.digital
+handoff_typeString: how the handoff for in-branch applications happened.
+Possible values: DIGITAL or NON_DIGITAL.DIGITAL

-consent_typeString: property that determines how the consent for account opening was given.
-May have two values: DIGITAL_CONSENT (if the applicant clicked in the experience) or MANUAL_CONSENT (if the applicant gave the consent to the MSR).DIGITAL_CONSENT
+consent_typeString: how consent for account opening was given.
+Possible values: DIGITAL_CONSENT (applicant clicked in the experience) or MANUAL_CONSENT (applicant gave consent to the employee assisting them).DIGITAL_CONSENT

-account_featuresArray: list of features the applicant added to the account.[”OVDT” , ”DBT”]
+account_featuresArray: list of features the applicant added to the account.["OVDT", "DBT"]

-fraud_check_statusString: most up to date fraud check status.
+fraud_check_statusString: most up-to-date fraud check status.
 Possible values:

 • APPROVED